RETURN TO HOME PAGE

 Changing times require changing methodologies.
 In keeping with the spirit of modernism these pages will now be updated

-with partial--and occasional complete--textual content every Wednesday.
+with partial--and occasional complete-- textual content every Wednesday.
 Direct subscribers, endowed with the incredible wisdom of taking advantage

 of this free and valuable information, will get their full mental stimulus on Wednesdays.
-This fills them with joys
+This fills them with joys comparable only to feasting on barbecued Martian Marsupials while dancing naked in the light of a double helixed moon.

 CLICK HERE TO READA SAMPLE TIDBITS